renatoferreira656/GoogleApiPOC/README.md

 This application use SpringFramework stack with JAVA `1.8.0_251`.

-With Java configured to start the web server just execute:
+With Java configured, start the web server executing:

 #### Linux:
 ```